As a business owner, whether you own a yoga studio or are a freelance yoga teacher, you’ll experience many ups, and unfortunately downs.

 2. Money Mistakes

 I could write a list many pages long of money mistakes entrepreneurs make, including me.

 I’ll mention one pervading mistake and how to deal with it.

 One of the biggest money mistakes is hiring the wrong people – whether teachers, staff, janitorial team, marketing consultants, website designers … you name it.
 Sometimes it seems easier to hire the wrong people than the right people.

 Here’s the deal.
 You will hire and pay the wrong people.
 It will seem like you threw your money away.
 Accept it and learn what you can.

 There’s no sure-thing when hiring or engaging contractors.
 Do your due diligence such as checking references as best as you can, and move forward.
 I’ve spent a small fortune hiring the wrong people.

 BUT, in the process, I’ve hired some amazing people.
 In some cases, it took a while to find them, but it was worth it in the long run.

 The entrepreneur’s journey is exciting.
 Seldom do days include watching the clock waiting for the clock hands to strike 5 o’clock.
 No, being an entrepreneur is exciting.
 There’s so much you want to do and there’s so much that excites you.
 It’s thrilling and frustrating.
 It’s a lively experience.

-Dealing with problems as an entrepreneur beats boredom any day of the week if your passionate about your business.
+Dealing with problems as an entrepreneur beats boredom any day of the week if you are passionate about your business.
 Remember, if you’re making a living doing what you love, you always have that to be grateful for.